ptgrigorov27/TheMask/howto_run_the_code.md

 When testing the scripts and code on a new GCP setup, following adaptations are necessary:
 * The names of most components (especially GCS buckets) need to be changed.
 * The developer has to manually enable the GCP APIs for respective products (for example the BigQuery API, Pub/Sub API, ...)
-* A service account has to be created and set up to work with Pub/Sub.
-This step is documented in `documentation/002_pubsub_setup.md`